Saturday, December 19, 2009

-As a result of this lawsuit, the Arena Gardens formed a new company, the Toronto Arena Hockey Club Company, to own and run a hockey team, separate from the Arena Gardens business to protect the Arena business from Livingstone's lawsuits.
+As a result of this lawsuit, the Arena Gardens formed a new company, the Toronto Arena Hockey Club Company, to own and run a hockey team separate from the Arena Gardens business in order to protect the Arena business from Livingstone's lawsuits.
 The NHL then awarded a "new" franchise to the Hockey Club Company.
 This club was officially named the Toronto Arenas and, not surprisingly, was stocked with the same players from the 1918 championship club.
 When his players were once again not returned to him for the 1918-19 season, Livingstone sued the Arena Gardens.

-Once again, the players were uncertain who would prevail in the courts, and covered their bases by signing contracts with both the Toronto Arena Hockey Club Company and Livingstone.
+Once again, the players were uncertain who would prevail in the courts and covered their bases by signing contracts with both the Toronto Arena Hockey Club Company and Livingstone.

 Livingstone did prevail in the courts sometimes, but not always.
 Two rulings in his favor of $20,000 and later $100,000 sent the Arena Gardens into bankruptcy.
 Despite the company's legal wranglings at the time, the arena would continue to operate for 77 years until closing in 1989.